Leading Swiss Private TV Group CH Media Chooses Kaltura for New Streaming Service

 - Kaltura delivered the project in only four months

-Kaltura (NASDAQ: KLTR), the Video Experience Cloud, announced today that CH Media, a leading Swiss private TV provider, chose Kaltura for its new OTT streaming service, oneplus.
+Kaltura KLTR, the Video Experience Cloud, announced today that CH Media, a leading Swiss private TV provider, chose Kaltura for its new OTT streaming service, oneplus.

 Kaltura is providing CH Media with a complete service orchestration for oneplus.
 At the heart of the service is the Kaltura TV Platform, Kaltura's cloud-based back-end. oneplus is also benefitting from Kaltura's subscriber and household management solutions, media preparation for VOD, multi-DRM content protection, as well as Kaltura TV Platform Player and service analytics for understanding viewer behavior.